PawelPiekarz/webscrapper/README.md

 ----------------------

-To test run it as a Django app:
+To test, run it as a Django app:
 ```
 pythom manage.py runserver
 ```